-This outbreak is one of four ongoing outbreaks linked to prepackaged salads.
-The others are: an E. coli outbreak linked to Josie’s Organic Baby Spinach; a Listeria outbreak linked to Dole packaged salads and a Listeria outbreak linked to Fresh Express packages salads.
-Recalls have been issued in connection with the Dole and Fresh Express outbreaks.
-Consumers should check this information carefully.
+When this outbreak was announced on December 30, 2021, it was one of four ongoing outbreaks linked to prepackaged salads.
+The others were: an E. coli outbreak linked to Josie’s Organic Baby Spinach; a Listeria outbreak linked to Dole packaged salads and a Listeria outbreak linked to Fresh Express packages salads.

 Experienced E. coli Lawyers

 If you developed an E. coli infection after eating organic power greens and would like a free consultation with an experienced E. coli lawyer, please contact the Pritzker Hageman E. coli Legal Team.
 You can reach us by calling 1-888-377-8900, sending a text to 612-261-0856, or by completing the form below.
 There is no obligation and you don’t pay us unless we win.

 UPDATE: This post was updated on March 3, 2022, to reflect that the CDC final includes two cases of HUS and 1 death.
 The FDA report issued yesterday did not.

 UPDATE: This post was updated on March 2, 2022, when federal health officials announced the outbreak had ended.